 Legal residents of the State of Mississippi meet the criteria set forth in Section 37-103, Mississippi Code of 1972, Annotated.
 A copy of this Section of the Code is available in the Admissions and Records Office.

 Payment of Tuition and Fees

-Students may make payment with cash, check, credit card, money order or Bobcat Bucks at the business office during regular office hours.
+Students may make payment with cash, check, credit card or money order at the business office during regular office hours.

 Students may make payments online.
 Log on to myJones and choose the PeopleSoft app.
 Next navigate to the Student Center, click Account Inquiry and/or Make a Payment.
 Students may pay online with Visa, MasterCard, American Express or Discover.

 Students may make payments by phone by calling 1-866-526-6007 and using Visa, American Express, MasterCard or Discover.

 1/3 Payment Due

 Remaining Balance Due

 Scholarships, Pell grants, loans or other types of aid must be completed and awarded to the student’s account in order to satisfy the payment plan.
 Accordingly, students must make payment themselves in order to secure and maintain their enrollment.
 In the event aid is completed and awarded after a student makes payment, this payment will not be refunded.
 Any payments will be returned to the student in the form of a refund during the published refund dates and not before